Horse care at Millhaven

 Stalls are cleaned every day except Sunday.
 They are re-bedded often with sawdust or shavings.
 Aisles are blown out daily.

-Water buckets are dumped and refilled often and are scrubbed as needed.
+Water buckets are dumped and refilled often and we have a schedule for scrubbing buckets to keep them clean.
 Water tubs in fields are kept sparkling clean.
 Our staff does a great job seeing to it that horses have clean, fresh water at all times.

 The indoor and outdoor riding arenas are dragged periodically.
 Fencing and stalls are repaired and the pastures are periodically fertilized and seeded as needed.

 HOW IS MANURE HANDLED?

 Manure is hauled off the property.
 This keeps the farm cleaner and the fly population down.

 DO YOU HAVE RODENT CONTROL ON THE FARM?

 Yes, we have two barn cats: Ellie and Slinky.

 IS SOMEONE PRESENT ON THE FARM AT ALL TIMES?